Construction Methods Based on Minimum Weight Distribution for Polar Codes with Successive Cancellation List Decoding: Conclusion

 \section{Conclusion}

-In this paper, the construction methods based MWD are proposed to improve the performance of polar codes under SCL decoding.
-To design the construction methods, we introduce a new concept named partial MWD to evaluate the influence of each information bit on MWD.
-On the basis of the partial MWD, we first propose the MWD sequence to improve the ML performance of polar codes and apply fast construction without the channel parameters.
-Then, we establish a relationship between the list size and the ML performance and propose the entropy constraint.
-With the constraint and the MWD sequence, we design BGR-MWD and BGR-MWD-PW algorithms to construct polar codes.
-The simulation results show that the MWD sequence has superior performance under SCL decoding over other sequence construction methods for short code length and the BGR-MWD and BGR-MWD-PW algorithms are suitable for constructing polar codes for long code length with limited list size.
+In this paper, the construction methods based on MWD are proposed to improve the performance of polar codes under SCL decoding.
+We first prove that the ML performance can approach the MWUB as the SNR goes to infinity.
+Then, we design the ordered and nested MWD sequence to apply fast construction without channel information and we prove that the MWD sequence is the optimum sequence evaluated by MWUB for polar codes obeying PO.
+Finally, we introduce the entropy constraint and propose the ECBS algorithm to construct polar codes.
+The simulation results show that the MWD sequence is suitable for constructing polar codes with short code length and the proposed ECBS algorithm can improve the performance of polar codes as the list size increases.